-Included in the exam will be photos of the interior of your eyes, known as autofluorescence.
-Dilation will be necessary for the doctor to look at the back of your retina, which is done with eyedrops.
+Included in the exam are photos of the interior of your eyes, known as autofluorescence.
+Dilation is necessary for the doctor to look at the back of your retina, which is done with eyedrops.

-Once your eyes are dilated, a bright beam will be directed into your eye so the doctor can thoroughly examine and evaluate what is going on.
+Once dilation of the eyes occurs, a bright beam goes into your eye so the doctor can thoroughly examine and evaluate what’s happening.

-Your doctor may also ask you to monitor your eye health at home using an Amsler grid, which is similar to graph paper.
+The doctor measures the pressure in your eye and gives drops to numb eyes for the exam, or tomography.
+Your doctor may also ask you to monitor your eye health at home using an Amsler grid, which is similar to the graph paper.

-If your doctor suspects macular degeneration, he or she will want to follow you closely to observe the progress of the disorder.
-There are not many treatments available, but your doctor can determine which will work for you and what will be covered by Medicare.
+If your doctor suspects macular degeneration, they want to observe the progress of the disorder.
+There are not many treatments available, but your doctor can determine which will work for you and has coverage through Medicare.